SkeldJS/Hindenburg/pages/Writing Plugins/Event Listeners.md

 ## Declaring Events
-Instead of attaching events directly to the worker via the constructor or the [onPluginLoad](./Plugin%20Lifecycle%20Methods) method, Hindenburg allows you to use a special constructor, meaning that your plugin can be properly unloaded and cleaned up.
+Instead of attaching events directly to the worker via the constructor or the [onPluginLoad](./Plugin%20Lifecycle%20Methods) method, Hindenburg allows you to use a special decorator, meaning that your plugin can be properly unloaded and cleaned up.
 It also looks sick.

 ```ts